leoreeves/leoreeves.github.io/README.md

 # Personal-Portfolio
 A collection of my work that I've made while learning to code.

-Features to add:
+Changes to implement:
-* Expandable images
+* Expandable images with descriptions of how each project was made
+* Reduce profile image dimensions
+* Fix formatting so it looks neater